The views expressed by the host on this program documented to be almost always right 99.6% of the time it is Friday.

 Which caused John King to commit the random act of journalism that followed.

-So here are the three sound bites, and the key one is number three set up by the first two.
+So here are the three sound bites, and the key one is number three, set up by the first two.

-I'm not sure of the exact date, but I probably heard about Fast and Furious for the first time over the last few weeks.
+I'm not sure the exact date, but I probably heard about Fast and Furious for the first time over the last few weeks.

-When did you first know about the program officially, I believe, called Fast and Furious?
+That was Holder being asked by Darrell Issa, May 3rd, 2011, when did you first know about the program officially, I believe, called Fast and Furious?

-Then March 22, two months earlier, CNN Espanol, correspondent Juan Carlos Lopez, interviewed Obama.
+Then, March 22, two months earlier, CNN Espanol, correspondent Juan Carlos Lopez, interviewed Obama.

 Lopez said there was an agent who was murdered in Mexico.